 - silicone muffin tin, muffin tin with paper liners, or silicone muffin liners

 - If you use a silicone muffin pan, place it on a baking sheet before filling it for a more effortless transfer in and out of the oven.

 - These Broccoli Cheddar "Egg" Cups are especially delicious when they are still warm.
 I recommend reheating the leftovers.

 If you try this recipe, let me know what you think by ★★★★★ star rating it and leaving a comment below.
-You can follow me on Instagram and share your creation with me!
+You can follow me on Instagram and share your creations with me!
 Just tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.